 Rendezvous Des Fous 4:400:00/4:40

-Edward St Moritz is a Canadian singer-songwriter making his way in Barrie, Ontario.
+Edward St Moritz is a Canadian singer-songwriter making his way in Collingwood, Ontario.

 He writes about love, death, and the universe.